mugli/orkid-api/README.md

 **Warning: It will DELETE all existing data in Redis!**

 Running the command will ask if it is ok to delete existing data and proceed with seed.

+> All data in your redis sever will be cleared.
+Proceed? (y/N)

-Enter `Yes` to continue.
+Enter `y` to continue.

-### Start the GraphQL API Server in development mode
+### Start the GraphQL API Server

-Make sure Redis server is running.
+Make sure `redis-server` is running.
 Then:

 ```
 npm run dev